yue/yue/docs/guides/faq.md

 * Has good support for High DPI;
 * Uses windowless controls on Windows;
 * Generates small executable size;
-* Friendly license for closed source apps.
+* With friendly license for closed source apps.

 There were lots of good GUI toolkits, but I could not find one that meets all above conditions, so I decided to write my own.